pine64/blisp/README.md

 ```
 build/tools/blisp/Pinecilv2_EN.bin
 ```
-can delete all the rest of the Pinecilv2**.zip, it is not needed.
+Could delete the rest of Pinecilv2**.zip, it is not needed.

 4. Connect Pinecil to PC/laptop: long hold [`-`]  , then connect cable.
 Can release the [-] after about 15-20second.
 V2 screen should be Empty/black,  if not, then repeat connection, or find another cable/port.
 Pinecil connects as a serial COM port.